MakeSchool/CCScrollingLayers/README.md

 Examples created by Brian Chu
-Modifications by Brian Chu (see individual file comments) Parts of original source created by Sangwoo Im.
+Modifications by Brian Chu (see individual file comments) Parts of original source created by Sangwoo Im and Jerrod Putnam.
 MakeGamesWith.Us

 For both projects, read the example files!